Safety in the Home

 If your child likes to climb out of windows, place locks on them.
 Hardware stores carry special locks for just this purpose.
 If your child breaks glass or pounds windows, replace the glass panes with Plexiglas to prevent injury.
-Some parents have had to also place wooden boards over windows to prevent injury or elopement.
+Some parents must place wooden boards over windows to prevent injury or elopement.

 Make Electrical Outlets and Appliances Safe

 Secure items/materials that are dangerous or unsafe if used without supervision, such as sharp objects/ utensils (scissors, knives, razor blades).
-When unsupervised, many children like to cut things (clothing, curtains, wires, books, etc.) into pieces with scissors or knives.
+Many children like to cut things (clothing, curtains, wires, books, etc.) into pieces with scissors or knives when unsupervised.
 If necessary, use scissors that have blunted ends (child-safety scissors), and be sure to provide supervision when the child is involved in cutting activities.
 In addition, secure items that need to be limited (i.e., candy, video games, lighters, matches, TV, DVD player, toilet tank covers) with a lock or ties.